 The name Farinella sprang from the mind of Nonna (grandmother) of sibling co-owners Nina and Cesare, “Cez,” D'Agostini.
 Appropriately it roughly translates as “Woman of the wheat.”
 But let's travel back a little first…

-Become a paying subscriber of Lookout Insider Membership to get access to this post and other subscriber-only content.
+Become a paying subscriber of Ottawa Insider to get access to this post and other subscriber-only content.